Skip to main content

 For more information on Helm charts, see the Helm docs.

-This documentation assumes that you are experienced with Kubernetes.
+This topic assumes that you are experienced with Kubernetes.
 See the Kubernetes documentation for complete information.

 Supported environments